Are You Ready to Own a Funeral Home?

-First, they realize they have the aptitude, dedication and desire to be an owner.
+First, they realize they have the aptitude, dedication and desire to own a funeral home.
 They’re willing to sacrifice long hours and time away from family to achieve ownership.
-They're willing to be the last one each night responsible for anything left undone during the work day.
+They’re willing to be the last one each night responsible for anything left undone during the workday.
 They know that if they are making these types of sacrifices already, they may as well be doing it for their own retirement.

-Answering the following questions honestly will help you determine if you are cut out for ownership.
+Answering the following questions honestly will help you determine if you are cut out for owning a funeral home.
 It will also help you prepare for the questions of a seller or a lender should you decide to go forward.

 Am I entrepreneurial?

-Funeral home purchases are financed with debt.
+You may wonder how it costs to own a funeral home.
+When you buy a funeral home, the purchase is financed with debt.
 Lenders will look at the funeral home you buy and its ability to service the debt you borrow.
-They will also look at you, to see if you have a consistent history of making payments on time—credit cards, utilities, house payments.
+They will also see if you have a consistent history of making payments on time: credit cards, utilities, house payments.
 They will want to see that you have money saved for a down payment.